grosenberger/secat/README.md

 **6. Plotting of chromatograms**

-PDF reports can be generated for the top results:
+PDF reports can be generated for the top (or selected) results:

 ````
 secat plot --in=ccl2kyoto_string_negative_spectronaut.secat